docksal/docksal/docs/advanced/volumes.md

 This directory is mounted with the same path inside the VM: `/Users/username/Projects`.
 Any path within that directory is exactly the same on the host and inside the VM.

-When a project stack is started, the project root directory (e.g. `/Users/username/Projects/myproject`) is bind mounted into `/var/www` inside the containers.
+When a project stack is started, the project root directory (e.g., `/Users/username/Projects/myproject`) is bind mounted into `/var/www` inside the containers.
 A corresponding line in `docksal.yml` for this would be:

 ```yml